odan/slim4-skeleton/docs/action.md

 it might be something like JSON for RESTful API requests.

-**Note:** [Closures](https://www.php.net/manual/en/class.closure.php) (functions) as routing handlers are quite "expensive", because PHP has to create all closures for each request.
+**Note:** [Closures](https://www.php.net/manual/en/class.closure.php) (functions) as routing handlers are quite "expensive", because PHP has to create all closures on each request.
 The use of class names is more lightweight, faster and scales better for larger applications.

 ### Rendering a Twig template